tinashdj/Tableau-Project/SaaS Cohort Analysis.md

 • There’s drop on Jan 2010 to Feb 2010 cohort and so on

 • The possible reason the explain this is because:
-  - Company reduce the marketing budget after Jan 2010 cohort
+-Company reduce the marketing budget after Jan 2010 cohort
 - There’s seasonality in Jan 2010 (after new year sales)

 **Summary**